---medium Specifies what is to be attached.
-The following values are supported:

-- "none": Any existing device should be removed from the given slot. - "emptydrive": For a virtual DVD or floppy drive only, this makes the device slot behaves like a removeable drive into which no media has been inserted. - "additions": For a virtual DVD drive only, this attaches the VirtualBox Guest Additions image to the given device slot. - If a UUID is specified, it must be the UUID of a storage medium that is already known to VirtualBox (e.g. because it has been attached to another virtual machine).
-See chapter 8.4, VBoxManage list, page 125 for how to list known media.
-This medium is then attached to the given device slot. - If a filename is specified, it must be the full path of an existing disk image (ISO, RAW, VDI, VMDK or other), which is then attached to the given device slot.

-- "host: <drive>": For a virtual DVD or floppy drive only, this connects the given device slot to the specified DVD or floppy drive on the host computer. - "iscsi": For virtual hard disks only, this allows for specifying an iSCSI target.
+- --device The number of the port's device which is to be modified.
+Mandatory, unless the storage controller has only a single device per port. - --type Define the type of the drive to which the medium is being attached/detached/modified.
+This argument can only be omitted if the type of medium can be determined from either the medium given with the --medium argument or from a previous medium attachment. - --medium Specifies what is to be attached.
+The following values are supported: - "none": Any existing device should be removed from the given slot. - "emptydrive": For a virtual DVD or floppy drive only, this makes the device slot behaves like a removeable drive into which no media has been inserted. - "additions": For a virtual DVD drive only, this attaches the VirtualBox Guest Additions image to the given device slot. - If a UUID is specified, it must be the UUID of a storage medium that is already known to VirtualBox (e.g. because it has been attached to another virtual machine).
+See chapter 8.4, VBoxManage list, page 128 for how to list known media.
+This medium is then attached to the given device slot. - If a filename is specified, it must be the full path of an existing disk image (ISO, RAW, VDI, VMDK or other), which is then attached to the given device slot. - "host: <drive>": For a virtual DVD or floppy drive only, this connects the given device slot to the specified DVD or floppy drive on the host computer. - "iscsi": For virtual hard disks only, this allows for specifying an iSCSI target.
 In this case, more parameters must be given; see below.